nikitavoloboev/data/focusing/habits.md

 `Focus | Impact` marked as done when I was not distracted by anything during the day (went through my todos one by one) (no analytics & pointless time wasters).
 I worked on my [goals](goals.md) & used time wisely.
 I was calm, mindful and happy.

 `Happy | Open / Kind` marked as done when all/most of my [values](../business/startups/values.md) and [rules](rules.md) were held well.
 I showed love to people I care about & myself (true love & letting go of any mistake/accident).
-I made new things and shared it.
+I made new things and shared them.
 I was myself & unafraid of anything.
 Happiness is often a side effect of a nice day.

 `Plan | Journal` marked as done when I made a plan for tomorrow and reflected on the day in [my journal](../looking-back/looking-back.md).
 Writing helps me clear up my mind and clean up life and my thinking.
 Planning includes: 1.
 Calendar check.
 2. Tasks (for next day, especially important to define the first task!).
 Everything is planned as per the week goals.